 In Summer, 2023, the executive committee of Plattsburgh Cares created a new vision: to support our original mission by not only serving the refugee and asylum seekers in our area, but also local people or transients who are food insecure.
 Our focus now is to create food/emergency supply bags to be distributed by local motel owners (one bag for each family member/person) to people who are being put up by Emergency-After-Hours (Department of Social Services), Plattsburgh Cares, or (through a state grant) our partners at Catholic Charities/St. Joseph’s Community Outreach Center.

-Every two weeks or so, Plattsburgh Cares puts out an email call for a “food bag assembly crew” to meet on a given Friday morning at St. Joseph’s Community Outreach Center in order to fill about 150 emergency food bags.
+Every month or so, Plattsburgh Cares puts out an email call for a “food bag assembly crew” to meet on a given Friday morning at St. Joseph’s Community Outreach Center in order to fill about 150 emergency food bags.
 The food bags are dropped off at area motels where folks are placed in emergency housing by DSS — including local citizens and noncitizens who find them themselves stranded in our county.
 We have been fortunate to have 15-20 volunteers each time we hold a session for food bag assembly.
 Usually the prepping, bagging and breaking down of boxes takes less than 90 minutes!
 Volunteer when you’re available.
 One time, a number of times.

-Please reach out to us at love@uuplattsburgh.org if you would like to be on the Food Bag Assembly email list.
+Please reach out to us at love@uuplattsburgh.org if you would like to be on the Emergency Food Bag Assembly email list.

 LGBTQ+ and Allies

 Each of us has worth and dignity, and that worth includes our gender and our sexuality.
 As Unitarian Universalists, we not only open our doors to people of all sexual orientations and gender identities, we value diversity of sexuality and gender and see it as a spiritual gift.
 We create inclusive religious communities and work for LGBTQ+ justice and equity as a core part of who we are.
 All of who you are is sacred.
 All of who you are is welcome.
-Learn more.
+Learn more

 Join the UPLIFT monthly gatherings for trans, nonbinary, and other not-entirely-or-at-all-cis UUs.
 Join us to connect with other trans/nonbinary+ UUs and co-create support and community across our faith.
 All you need to bring is yourself (and other trans/nonbinary friends, if you’d like)!
 Learn more about this space.

-Please see any upcoming LGBTQ+-related events here.
+Please see any upcoming LGBTQ+-related events here

 Climate Team